ShadeLab/Centralia_DB/README.md

 # Centralia_DB

-SQL database of all historical GLBRC Metadata from 2014 through 2018.
+SQL database of all metadata for soils and isolates from Centralia PA including years 2014 through 2021.

 Recommend [SQLiteStudio](https://sqlitestudio.pl/index.rvt) for accessing database